 How to drink vodka

-There are many ways to enjoy vodka but the main thing to ensure is that it’s enjoyed ice cold.
+There are many ways to enjoy vodka, but the main thing to ensure is that it’s enjoyed ice cold.
 Before drinking vodka or preparing any vodka-based cocktails, store the bottle in the freezer for a few hours.

 The top five best brands of vodka

 The second most popular vodka in the world, Absolut is sold in 126 countries and has made a name for itself as a premium vodka without a premium price tag.
 Absolut is produced using only natural ingredients and is made from 100 percent Swedish wheat.
-The brand is known for its boldness and creativity, from its unusual-shaped bottle to its out-there marketing campaigns and variety of flavoured bottles.
+The brand is known for its boldness and creativity, from its unusual-shaped bottle to its out-there marketing campaigns and variety of flavored bottles.
 It launched in New York in 1979 and has stuck to the same recipe throughout its entire production period.
 Absolut maintains its status as a unique vodka with cool and calm Scandinavian roots.

-Grey Goose uses single origin Picardie wheat and water from its natural limestone well in Gensac-La-Pallue to produce a smooth vodka with a classic taste.
+Grey Goose uses single-origin Picardie wheat and water from its natural limestone well in Gensac-La-Pallue to produce a smooth vodka with a classic taste.
 Its expertise comes from years of experience: the Maître de Chais for the brand is François Thibault, who developed the original recipe for the vodka in Cognac, France.
-It’s a popular choice behind the bar and its high quality makes it an excellent vodka for sipping neat or mixing into a cocktail.
-Its ingredients can be traced back for at least 11 generations and the brand prides itself on ensuring that the only liquid to touch the inside of a Grey Goose bottle is the vodka itself.
+It’s a popular choice behind the bar, and its high quality makes it an excellent vodka for sipping neat or mixing into a cocktail.
+Its ingredients can be traced back for at least 11 generations, and the brand prides itself on ensuring that the only liquid to touch the inside of a Grey Goose bottle is the vodka itself.

 Beluga is known for being a super-premium vodka that’s produced from 100% wheat grain.
-It’s a stylish brand that uses quartz sand filtration and a 30-day resting period in its production process, ensuring top quality vodka.
+It’s a stylish brand that uses quartz sand filtration and a 30-day resting period in its production process, ensuring top-quality vodka.
 Worthy of its high price point, it’s a delicious and exclusive vodka that, when found, should only really be enjoyed neat.
-Beluga is created at the Mariinsk Distillery, in the heart of Siberia; one of the most environmentally clean and tranquil areas of Russia.
+Beluga is created at the Mariinsk Distillery in the heart of Siberia, one of the most environmentally clean and tranquil areas of Russia.
 This distillery uses cutting-edge equipment and advanced quality control systems at every stage of production to keep the Beluga brand at the forefront of the ultra-premium vodka category.